solo-io/gloo/docs/content/guides/traffic_management/request_processing/append_remove_headers/_index.md

 glooctl create secret header my-headers --headers x-header-1=one,x-header-2=two
 ```

-The secret will be created in the same namespace as the Gloo Edge installation by default.
+The secret will be created in the same namespace as the Gloo Gateway installation by default.
 Inspecting the secret will show that the type is set to `gloo.solo.io/header`.
 Each key/value pair in the secret will be added as a header to the request.

 {{% notice note %}}
 Referencing a secret in a different namespace than the upstream is not recommended.
 Instead, ensure secrets are in the same namespace as the upstream.
 You can additionally set the `gloo.headerSecretRefNsMatchesUs` Helm field to true, which requires any secrets that are sent in headers to come from the same namespace as the destination upstream.